The Unhealed Shadow Self [Meaning & Integrating]

 The shadow self is an unhealed part of you that is unconscious and split off/separate from your conscious Self.
 The unhealed shadow self often is a saboteur of your goals and successes in life.

-It is very individualistic with its plan, which is at odds with your conscious intentions.
+The shadow self is very individualistic with its plan, which is at odds with your conscious intentions.
 Essentially, it is what you most don’t want to be, the polar opposite of your conscious Self.

-It exists in your psyche and is part of your energetic, psychic body.
+The shadow self exists in your psyche and is part of your energetic, psychic body.
 It’s with you but often remains dormant or lingering in the background until it is triggered.

 It is a creation – of your conscious Self – created by negative and even traumatic experiences.